 There are many ways to develop the plot of a story, and writers have been experimenting with plot structures for millennia.
 Consider the following structures as you attempt to write your own stories, as they may help you find a solution to the problems you encounter in your story writing.

 The oldest recorded discussion of plot structures comes from Aristotle’s Poetics (circa 335 B.C.).
 In Poetics, Aristotle represents the plot of a story as a narrative triangle, suggesting that stories provide linear narratives that resolve certain conflicts in three parts: a beginning, middle, and end.

 To Aristotle, the beginning should exist independent of any prior events: it should be a self-sustaining unit of the story without prompting the reader to ask “why?” or “how?”
-The beginning should be a logical continuation of the events from the beginning, expanding upon the story’s conflicts and tragedies.
+The middle should be a logical continuation of the events from the beginning, expanding upon the story’s conflicts and tragedies.
 Finally, the end should provide a neat resolution, without suggesting further events.

 Obviously, many stories complicate this basic plot triangle, and it lacks some of the finer details of plot structure.
 One way that Aristotle has been developed further is through Freytag’s Pyramid.